ParrotSec/documentation/Migration-Update/English_translation/Boot of a Linux System.md

 	They are both capable of loading Linux systems as well as other operating systems and are usually located in the MBR of the hard drive.

-LILO: is a rudimentary single-stage Bootloader, does not understand operating systems or file systems.
+**LILO**: is a rudimentary single-stage Bootloader, does not understand operating systems or file systems.
 LILO reads data from the hard drive using native calles from the BIOS, that directly indicate the needed files.
 These files are storaged through a map file, which is  stored in the boot loader.

-LILO Operation: The firmware loads the LILO boot sector and execute it, the LILO loads its map file by means of BIOS calls, which shows the options message to load.
+**LILO Operation**: The firmware loads the LILO boot sector and execute it, the LILO loads its map file by means of BIOS calls, which shows the options message to load.
 The user selects the kernel he wants to start and LILO loads the selected kernel through BIOS calls and using the location parameters in the map file.
 Finallly, LILO executes the kernel that indicates where the root fs is (the root file system) and, if necessary, the ramdisk.

-LILO Files:
+**LILO Files**:

 	* Example of /etc/lilo.conf